Headless CMS for Startups: Scale Fast, Dodge Enterprise Price Shocks

 We’ve helped teams migrate away from Contentful specifically because costs outpaced the business.
 For a deeper look, see our Contentful vs Sanity and Storyblok vs Contentful breakdowns.

-If you're evaluating platforms today, this is one we steer most startups away from unless a specific integration or enterprise requirement demands it.
+If you’re evaluating content management systems today, this is one we steer most startups away from unless a specific integration or enterprise requirement demands it.

-Why this matters: Enterprise plans aren't a problem by themselves.
-They become a problem when you hit them by surprise - without planning for how costs grow alongside the business.
+Enterprise plans aren’t a problem by themselves.
+They become a problem when you hit them by surprise: without planning for how costs grow alongside the business.

 CMS Pricing Comparison for a Mid-Size Startup Site